 This is one of Zadie Smith’s quotes.
 Is it offensive?
 It depends on who you ask.

-On the other hand, revelation happens when a character won’t share in public, something special or weird.
+On the other hand, revelation happens when a character won’t share something special or weird in public.

-If you are writing a personal essay, this could a bit personal.
+If you are writing a personal essay, this could be a bit personal.

 Revelation happens in The One Who Walks Away from Omelas when we read about the boy tortured in the underground building.
 A secret is revealed.

-You can listen to Zadie Smith talks about it in this podcast.
+You can listen to Zadie Smith talk about it in this podcast

 When you finish your novel, if money is not a desperate priority, if you do not need to sell it at once or be published that very second—put it in a drawer.
 For as long as you can manage.
 A year or more is ideal—but even three months will do.
 Step away from the vehicle.
 The secret to editing your work is simple: you need to become its reader instead of its writer.